andypiper/fivebyfive/notes.md

 Weight: 2.3g
 ```

-NB the WS2821B is attached to 3.3V
+NB the WS2821B 1515 is attached to 3.3V

 - [CNX News item](https://www.cnx-software.com/2022/01/07/board-with-25-rgb-leds-is-offered-with-esp32-c3-or-esp32-pico-d4/) (some conversation in the comments)

+### Arduino

+See [this GitHub issue](https://github.com/espressif/esp-idf/issues/8046) for information about Wifi connections breaking the Serial console.

+Mfr code works fine using the ESP32 Arduino core v2.0.2 / ESP32C3 Dev Module board in Arduino IDE 2.0

+Also confirmed working in Arduino IDE 1.8.x with the ESP32 dev builds.

 ### MicroPython